Keith-S-Thompson/the-flat-trantor-society/002-strncpy.md

 `strcpy()` is a fairly straightforward string function.
 Given two pointers, it copies the string pointed to by the second pointer into the array pointed to by first.
 (The order of the arguments mimics the order of the operands in an assignment statement.)
+It's up to the caller to ensure that there's enough room in the target array to hold the copied contents.

 So you'd *think* that `strncpy()` would be a "safer" version of `strcpy()`.
 And given their respective declarations, that's exactly